-Just ‘B’ offers emotional wellbeing and bereavement support to children, young people and adults across North Yorkshire, as well as specialist support regionally and nationally.
+Just ‘B’ is a specialist bereavement support and emotional wellbeing service helping children, young people and adults across the communities of North Yorkshire, as well as offering specialist support regionally and nationally.

-Just ‘B’ is one of a range of services offered by a family of services which also includes Herriot Hospice Homecare and Saint Michael’s Hospice.
+Just ‘B’ is part of independent charity North Yorkshire Hospice Care, a family of services which includes Herriot Hospice Homecare and Saint Michael’s Hospice.
 Together we offer vital hospice care, emotional wellbeing and bereavement support.

 Expert support services for children, young people and adults affected by any type of bereavement, including suicide, road traffic accident or terminal illness.

 Many professionals and organisations come into contact with bereaved children, young people and adults.
 Just ‘B’ has a team who may be able to help you to support these individuals.

 Just ‘B’ offers support to children, young people and adults who have been bereaved.
 We make no charge for our services and they are available to any child, young person or adult living in the Harrogate District, Hambleton or Richmondshire, who is experiencing bereavement.